 Because heat travels directly from the heating element to the cookware, these models give cooks great temperature control and eliminate the possibility of “hot spots” when using pans of the same size or smaller than the burner.
 (Using cookware that’s larger than the burner would result in the center getting hotter than the rest.
 This is also the case for coil and infrared hot plates.)
 Induction models heat up roughly twice as fast as others.
 For example, boiling water on a coil hot plate can take about eight minutes, but only four minutes with an induction model.

 • Safety features.
-The most common safety feature among electric hot plates is an overheating protection, which shuts down the unit if temperatures get dangerously high.
+The most common safety feature among electric hot plates is overheating protection, which shuts down the unit if temperatures get dangerously high.
 Gas burners, on the other hand, often have an automatic shut-off system that will turn off the unit if it detects irregular gas flow or high pressure from the gas tank.

 Other safety features might include a child lock for the control panel, or an auto-shut-off system that turns off the unit for a specific amount of time (often a minute) if there isn’t a pot or pan placed over the burner.